mos-nas/mos-releases/README.md

 ---

+## Minimum System Requirements

+To run MOS reliably, the following minimum hardware requirements are recommended:

+- **CPU:** x86_64 compatible processor
+- **Memory:** 8 GB RAM
+- **Storage:** A USB Flash device or HDD/SSD/NVME to install the OS (if you don't want to boot from the USB Flash device) (additional disks recommended for mergerfs / SnapRAID setups)
+- **Network:** Ethernet or compatible network interface

+These requirements ensure stable operation of containerized workloads, virtualization features, and storage services.

+---

 ## Contributing

 Contributions, bug reports, and feature requests are welcome.
 Please use GitHub Issues to report bugs or discuss ideas before submitting larger changes.

+---

+## Design Philosophy

+MOS favors simplicity, transparency, and modularity.

+- No hidden services
+- No telemetry
+- No forced cloud dependencies
+- Features can be added or removed via plugins

+You install only what you actually need.

 ---